Introduction

 add action=masquerade chain=srcnat out-interface=ether1

-[admin@MikroTik] ip nat-pmp interfaces> add interface=ether1 type=external
+/ip nat-pmp interfaces> add interface=ether1 type=external disabled=no

-[admin@MikroTik] ip nat-pmp interfaces> add interface=ether2 type=internal
+/ip nat-pmp interfaces> add interface=ether2 type=internal disabled=no

 [admin@MikroTik] > ip firewall nat print